kautickv/Serverless-CRUD-Using-DynamoDB-API-Gateway-and-Lambda/README.md

 * **_AWS S3_** - Hosts the front-end and make it available on the internet

 ## General Guides:
+#### Create an IAM Role for Lambda
+* Navigate to the [IAM console](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/home) in your AWS account
+* Click the "Roles" menu item on the left side of the screen.
+* Click the "Create role" button.
+* In the "Select type of trusted entity" panel, select "AWS service" as the trusted entity type and choose "Lambda" from the list of AWS services.
+* Click the "Next: Permissions" button to proceed to the next step.
+* In the "Attach permissions policies" panel, search for and select the "**CloudWatchFullAccess**" policy.
+This will give your Lambda function full access to CloudWatch.
+(Cloudwatch will later be used to see execution logs)
+* Search for and select the "**AmazonDynamoDBFullAccess**" policy.
+This will give your Lambda function full access to DynamoDB.
+* Click the "Next: Review" button to review your role.
+* Give your role a name and optional description, then click the "Create role" button.

+Your IAM role is not set up to give Lambda function access to Cloudwatch and DynamoDB.

 #### Setting up a Lambda Function
 * Navigate to the [Lambda console](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions) in your AWS Account
 * Click the "Create function" button.